 Photo Source: https://unsplash.com/photos/VBe9zj-JHBs

-In a recent workshop I facilitated, a Senior management team needed to step away from daily business in order to give themselves the time to discuss and share ways of creating a common culture.
-Prior to bringing everyone together I interviewed each team member individually to better understand their respective responsibilities, get a sense of their character and attitudes.
+In a recent workshop I facilitated, a Senior management team needed to step away from the daily business to give themselves the time to discuss and share ways of creating a common culture.
+Prior to bringing everyone together, I interviewed each team member individually to understand their respective responsibilities better, get a sense of their character and attitudes.

-From these conversations it was clear that each member is highly committed to their organization, and brings a unique skill set to their team and into the units they oversee.
-It was fascinating to hear about the innovative projects that they were each spearheading within their units.
+From these conversations, it was clear that each member is highly committed to their organization, and brings a unique skill set to their team and into the units they oversee.
+It was fascinating to hear about the innovative projects that they were each spearheading within their groups.

-Over the course of the workshop they realized that short deadlines with little turnaround time to maneuver was putting them increasingly under more and more stress.
-Since their commitment to excellence was a given, the exceedingly high expectations that they held themselves to in order to meet deadlines had been “normalized” into their behavior.
+Over the course of the workshop, they realized that short deadlines with little turnaround time to manoeuvre were putting them increasingly under more and more stress.
+Since their commitment to excellence was a given, the exceedingly high expectations that they held themselves to meet deadlines had been “normalized” into their behaviour.

-While the team member realized that their holding themselves to high levels of performance, creates high level of expectations, they were not being clearly expressed within their own units.
-These unexpressed expectations were being projected tacitly as a given, within their own units.
-Once this blind spot was exposed, we got to working on new ways of collaborating and communicating what each of them could practice in order to modify, adapt and transform their working culture.
+While the team member realized that their holding themselves to high levels of performance, creates a high level of expectations, they were not clearly expressed within their own units.
+These unexpressed expectations were being projected tacitly as a given, within their units.
+Once this blind spot was exposed, we got to work on new ways of collaborating and communicating what each of them could practice in order to modify, adapt and transform their working culture.